gsoft-inc/wl-chromado/docs/getting-started.md

 2. Once created, login to [Chromatic](https://www.chromatic.com/) and select your application project from the list.

 3. Save your Chromatic project id.
 You can find the project id in the project URL under the `appId` parameter.
-For example, if your project id is `123`, the project URL would be: `https://www.chromatic.com/manage?appId=123`.
+For example, if your project id is `123`, the project URL would be `https://www.chromatic.com/manage?appId=123`.

 4. Go to `Manage` > `Configure` > `Project` > `Setup Chromatic with this project token` and save the project token.